dannythedev/dannythedev/README.md

 ## About Me

-I'm Daniel, a passionate software engineer, specializing in Python development.
-With a background in cybersecurity, I bring a unique perspective to software engineering.
+I'm Daniel, a passionate software engineer and cyber security specialist, specializing in Python development.
+With a strong background in cybersecurity, I bring a unique perspective to software engineering.

 I enjoy working on a wide range of projects, from web development to data analysis and automation.
 Whether it's building scalable web applications, analyzing large datasets, or automating repetitive tasks, I thrive on challenges and always strive for excellence in my work.